osvaldo2627/filename-padder/README.md

 ## filename-padder module
 Use this module to rename files on a directory that follows a numeric pattern.
-For example to order logs files, enumerated images or track.
+For example to order logs files, enumerated images or tracks.

 For example, if we have the following music tracks on a directory, they will not be properly sorted because of the order is just alphabetic.